cfpb/hmda-geo/README.md

-# HMDA-pip
+# HMDA-geo

 Introduction
 ------------
-HMDA-pip is a service that allows the user to query geographic entities by latitude and longitude, and extract data.
+HMDA-geo is a collection of services that allow the user to query geographic entities by latitude and longitude, and extract data.

 ## Dependencies